giovannibussotti/GIP/docs/source/giptools/binCNV.rst

 | ``giptools binCNV --samples ZK43 LIPA83 --highLowRatio 1.25 0.75``

 | This will generate the binCNV output files in the **gipOut/sampleComparison** folder.
-| The output consists in four files.
+| The output represents the LIPA83/ZK43 genomic bin normalized coverage ratio, and consists in four files.

 | The **binCNV.overview.pdf** file shows the bin coverage ratio of all chromosomes in a row